syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 The FontAttribute for the content of record cells can be customized using the `[GridColumn.FontAttribute]`.
 The record cells text can be customized as `Bold`, or `Italic`, or `None`.
 The default value of this property is `None`.

-To set the font attribute for a column, follow the code example:
+To set font attribute for a column, follow the code example:

 {% tabs %}
 {% highlight xaml %}